HomeConstruction & MaterialsSquare Footage Calculator

 Entering inches but leaving the unit set to feet

-If your tape measure shows 144 inches and you type 144 with the unit set to feet, you will get a result 144 times too large.
+If your tape measure shows 144 inches and you type 144 with the unit set to feet, you get a result 144 times too large.
 Always match the unit selector to how your measurement is expressed.

 Not adding waste for materials